-- 1. Interning students must wear business attire appropriate for the particular internship location.
+- Interning students must wear business attire appropriate for the particular internship location.
 Clothing must be clean, pressed, and in good condition, with no holes or fraying. - 2.
 Tops must have sleeves and must cover the midriff.
 Tight-fitting clothing is not acceptable. - 3.
 Hair and fingernails must be neat and clean. - 4.
 Tattoos must be covered.
-Facial and tongue piercing jewelry should be removed during working internship hours. - 5.
-SCC identification badges must be worn at all times when a student is performing an internship.
+Facial and tongue piercing jewelry should be removed during working internship hours.